eProtein Quantification Kit Protocol

 - Each dilution provides enough standard to set up triplicate readings.

-- Add 8 µL of Wash Buffer to five wells of the assay plate in triplicate .
+- Add 8 µL of Wash Buffer to five wells of the 384 well assay plate in triplicate.

-- Add 4 µL of each standard in triplicate to the wells containing Wash Buffer (total well volume of 12 µL).
+- Add 4 µL of the above serial diluted standard in triplicate to the wells containing Wash Buffer (total well volume of 12 µL).

 Preparation of Negative Control Reactions